AT & T Pebble Beach Pro Am

 Monterey Peninsula Shore Course

-This has been the rotation in play since Monterey Peninsula was added in 2010.
+With the exception of last year this has been the rotation in play since Monterey Peninsula was added in 2010.

 All three courses are short at under 7000 yards, so length of the tee is not an issue here at all.

 Pebble Beach and Spyglass Hills play to a par 72, whilst Monterey Peninsula plays to a par 71 with all three par fives coming on the back 9.

 The greens are Poa Annua on all three courses.